nxskok/pasias/docs/20-repeated-measures.md

 as an *interaction*, which is messier to interpret than you would like.

-The other way to analyze repeated measures data (that we, well, you, do not look at in this course)
+Extra: the other way to analyze repeated measures data (that we, well, you, do not look at in this course)
 \marginnote{This is something *I* want to  understand, so I will share my findings with you.
 You can read them  or not, as you choose.} is to treat them as "mixed models", which requires a different kind of analysis using the `lme4`